pangeo-forge/pangeo-forge-orchestrator/docs/development_guide.md

 <p style="margin-left:1.5em">
 ☑️ A <code>secrets/config.local.yaml</code> file with creds for a GitHub App & for FastAPI<br>
-☑️ An age private/public key pair, and the ability to use it, via SOPS, to encrypt and decrypt your creds<br>
 ☑️ pre-commit installed, to prevent you from accidentally committing unencrypted secrets<br>
 ☑️ <code>DATABASE_URL</code> env variable set<br>
 ☑️ Proxy client running in a terminal window<br>